 Alike is a short film that is great for generating conversation about topics related to societal expectations, creativity, and work/life balance.
-I have used it successfully in freshman university English conversation classes in South Korea.
+I have used the film successfully in freshman university English conversation classes in South Korea.
 The lesson may be adapted or shortened depending on the amount of time you have and the level of your students.
 There are no words in the film, making it adaptable to various levels.

 Alike Preview Questions

 - What are the qualities of a good parent?

 - What is the relationship between creativity and work?